Ashish-Chokhani/Deep_Learning_IIITH/README.md

 - Parametric ReLU: Same as LeakyReLU, but a different slope for negative values than LeakyReLU

-- ELU
-    - ReLU gives a positive value as the average, but they said the average is supposed to be 0
-    - So they made ELU which maintains the average 0
-    - For negative activations: ${\alpha}*({\exp}^{r} - 1)$

 - MaxOut: generalization of ReLU
     - Take the max of a bunch of network activations

-- ELUs are slowly becoming popular

-- Never use sigmoid

 - Try tanh, but expect it to work worse than ReLU/MaxOut